The smallest bimolecular mass action reaction networks admitting Andronov-Hopf bifurcation: Bifurcations of higher codimension and the creation of multiple periodic orbits

-We are able to find values of the rate constants at which there appear, in numerical simulations, to be both a stable periodic orbit and a stable equilibrium, as predicted by Theorem~\ref{thmBautin} (see Figure~\ref{figs3r4_30}).
+where $\alpha = \kappa_1$, $\beta = \kappa_3$, $\gamma = 2\kappa_1\kappa_4/\kappa_2$.
+In this network, the first Lyapunov coefficient, $L_1$, is able to take all signs on $\mathrm{H}$.
+We are able to find values of the rate constants at which there appear, in numerical simulations, to be both a stable periodic orbit and a stable equilibrium, as predicted by Theorem~\ref{thmBautin} (see Figure~\ref{figs3r4_23}).
 The rate constants are chosen following the theory as described above: beginning with a point on the Bautin set, we first move into a region where $L_1 > 0$, while remaining on the Hopf set; we then move off the Hopf set so as to create an unstable periodic orbit.
 In the simulations we find that orbits rapidly converge to a two dimensional surface; and then (generically) spiral slowly towards either the stable equilibrium or the stable periodic orbit.
 Between the two is an unstable periodic orbit, whose stable manifold appears to separate the basins of attraction of the equilibrium and the stable periodic orbit.

 \end{example}